JimOfLeisure/streamer-background/readme.md

 ## Status

 The object structure is in place and working well.
-Currently hard-sized green rectangles are drawn and will bounce around or attempt to recede into the background via scaling down, but the scaling is not yet working as desired.
+Kitty pics can bounce around and/or fly into the distance randomly.

-Future steps include fixing scaling, improving prop self-tracking, image display, animated image display, and perhaps effects objects for shooting stars and such.
+Future steps include improving prop self-tracking, animated image display, and perhaps effects objects for shooting stars and such.

 ## Idea lists

 ### Next steps

-- Auto-start animation (?)
-- Fix "3d" scaling
 - Make canvas fill window for use as browser scene for background
 - Use position for center of prop instead of top-left
 - Instead of totally random start and velocity, choose random off-screen spot and a velocity that takes it reasonably across the screen
-- Actually use images
 - Animated props
 - Props within props (e.g. to put cat image in space suit)
 - Drawn props with shaders for effects (e.g. shooting stars)